Ramizah/teamTwoGame/README.md

 # teamTwoGame

-The First version fo the monopoly game code.
+The First version of the monopoly game code.
 Includes:

 1. working node pathway for player movement around board
 2. 2 Dice functions that rolls 1 - 12